BenKaehler/q2-makarsa/jossPaper/pretty-easi.md

 # Summary

+**q2-prettyeasi** is a plugin for the QIIME 2 microbiome bioinformatics platform.
+The plugin allows the QIIME 2 community to infer microbial ecological networks from community composition data by which we can identify central species and their influence on the species who have interactions with that central species.

 # Statement of need

-q2-prettyeasi is a plugin for the QIIME 2 microbiome bioinformatics platform that will give the opportunity to infer networks from  community composition data by which we can easily identify central species and their influence to the species who have interactions with that central species.

-Microbiome are inevitable part of human life and have both positive and negative impact on human life although we always ignore their presence due to their small size [@berg2020microbiome].
-Interaction of microbiome with itself and also with remaining world may play a significance rule in many sectors for example food science [@singh2017microbiome; @torrazza2011developing], health science [@torrazza2011developing] and agricultural production etc. If it is possible to reveal the functions, interactions, temporal and spatial structures, and population dynamics of microbial communities, it will not only be a scientific discovery, but it will also contribute to other sectors such as human health, biotechnological development, agricultural development, environmental protection.
-In our current project, we have developed a qiime2 plugin which will help to infer  microbial interactions by using network analysis.
+A microbiome is an inevitable part of life and it can have both positive and negative impacts on human health even though we ignore its presence [@berg2020microbiome].
+Interaction of microbiome with itself and with its host may play a significance role in many areas; for example, food science [@singh2017microbiome; @torrazza2011developing], health science [@torrazza2011developing] and agricultural production.
+If it is possible to reveal the functions, interactions, temporal and spatial structures, and population dynamics of microbial communities, it will not only be a scientific discovery, but it will also contribute to human health, biotechnological development, agriculture, and environmental protection.
+Here we present a qiime2 plugin which will help to infer users infer microbial interactions by using network analysis.

 We describe q2-prettyeasi, a QIIME 2 plugin to perform network analysis of microbiome data.
 It infers ecological interactions between microbial populations, by